 The textbook is Cihan Bilginsoy, A History of Financial Crises: Dreams and Follies of Expectations (Routledge 2015).
-Other reading assignments will also be posted on Canvas.
+This book on reserve at Marriott Library.
+It is also available at the bookstore.
+Other reading assignments are posted on Canvas.

 I will post discussion questions in advance in order to provide students guidance in preparation for the next lecture.